lcharlois-neotys/docker-selenium/README.md

 A dynamic port will be bound to the container ones, i.e.

-    # Obtain the selenium port you'll connect to:
+    # Obtain the Selenium port you'll connect to:
     docker port $CH 4444
     #=> 127.0.0.1:49155